natnat-mc/toolbox/README.md

 ### `roll`
 Rolls a dice.
-The result is pseudorandom, and its seed is the system time, in seconds: **do not use this where tandomness is actually expected**.
+The result is pseudorandom, and its seed is the system time, in seconds: **do not use this where randomness is actually expected or required**.
 Can also be used to select a random line from stdin.
 Examples:
 - ```roll 6``` (rolls a dice)